MUCTR3/cmdxt/README.md

 cmd eXTended

-It loads dinamycally items of PATH variable in each instance window of cmd-interpeter.
+It loads dinamycally items of PATH variable in each instance window of cmd-interpreter.